terebentina/react-popover/_sections/1_overview.md

 You can use the popover to display contextual information or even for menus...maybe a "more links" sort of menu.

-The stying for the popover is minimal but you can bring your own styles
+The stying for the popover is minimal but you can bring your own styles.